Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Discussion and conclusions

 where \mbox{$\Omega_r^0\simeq 10^{-4}$} is the density parameter of radiation at present and \mbox{$\Omega_r^{\rm end}$} is the density parameter of radiation at the end of inflation, also called reheating efficiency, because the larger it is the sooner reheating takes place.
 As discussed, in order not to destabilise BBN, we need \mbox{$\Omega_{\rm GW}^{\rm hyp}<10^{-6}$}.
 Thus, we obtain a lower bound on the reheating efficiency as \mbox{$\Omega_r^{\rm end}>(H/\m)^2$}.
 Typically for inflation we have \mbox{$H^2\sim 10^{-10}\m^2$}, which implies \mbox{$\Omega_r^{\rm end}>10^{-10}$}.

 In an effort to stay generic, we have not considered a specific mechanism for producing the radiation which eventually reheats the Universe.
-We note however, that a number of such mechanisms exist, such as instant preheating~\cite{Felder:1998vq, Felder:1999pv}, curvaton reheating~\cite{Feng:2002nb, BuenoSanchez:2007jxm} or Ricci reheating~\cite{Dimopoulos:2018wfg, Opferkuch:2019zbd, Bettoni:2021zhq} to name but some.
+We note however, that a number of such mechanisms exist, such as instant preheating~\cite{Felder:1998vq,Felder:1999pv}, curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm} or Ricci reheating~\cite{Dimopoulos:2018wfg,Opferkuch:2019zbd,Bettoni:2021zhq} to name but some.
 It is even possible to avoid introducing additional degrees of freedom and consider that reheating occurs due to the dissipating properties of the inflaton field itself, as discussed in Ref.~\cite{Dimopoulos:2019gpz}, where such processes become negligible after inflation.

-Additional important information can be obtained by the observation of the frequency of the knee in the GW spectrum, shown in Figs.~\ref{fig:spectrum} and \ref{jdvasdbfiasdf}.
-From Eq.~\eqref{eq:kmodekination}, the comoving momentum corresponding to the knee is given by \mbox{$k_{\rm knee}=4\,He^{-N_{\rm hyp}}/\pi$}.
-Inserting this in Eq.~\eqref{adfaisdfsadf}, we find that the frequency of the knee is
+Additional important information can be obtained by the observation of the frequency of the knee in the GW spectrum, shown in Figs.~\ref{fig:spectrum} and \ref{jdvasdbfiasdf}, which is given by $f_{\rm kin}$ in Eq.~\eqref{wperignniebfihbqwe}.
+Combining this with Eq.~\eqref{OmegaGWhyp}, in the large $N_{\rm hyp}$ limit, we obtain